vdlp/oc-horizon-plugin/README.md

 To update the Horizon Assets you can use the following command:

 ```
-php artisan horizon:assets
+php artisan horizon:publish
 ```

-> IMPORTANT: Add the above command to your deployment logic.
+> IMPORTANT: Add the above command to your deployment logic or composer update scripts.
 This way the assets will always be up to date on your staging or production environment.

 * Configure Laravel Horizon settings file at `config/horizon.php`, please make sure `use` contains `horizon` (see the configuration snippet below).